qmrg/qmrg.github.io/prizes.md

 Here is a list of past winners of the prize.

+**2020**

+Winner: Christiane Spring, University of Bristol - “The Polluted Brain: Logistic regression analysis of the association between atmospheric pollution and Alzheimer’s disease in the South West of England”.

+Runner up: Philip Cowley, University of York - "Comparing the effects of turbine arrays and climate change on future marine species distributions".

 **2019**

 Winner: David Verry, University of Bristol - “The influence of hostile destination attitudes on migration in Europe: a gravity model analysis”.